msavazzi/CA-Manager/README.md

 - Filter expired certificates using the "Hide Expired Certificates" checkbox
 - Renew certificates that are expired or about to expire
 - Revoke certificates that are no longer needed or compromised
+- Create certificate chains (keychains):
+  - Combines selected certificate with intermediate and root CA certificates
+  - Available only for valid single certificates (not expired or chains)
+  - Creates keychain files in format: `keychain.<certname>.cert.pem`
+  - Helps in setting up complete certificate chains for servers

 ### Logging